apache/www-site/content/dev/index.md

 (see [notes](/dev/project-site.html#mail)).
     - For top-level/non-project mailing lists see [www.apache.org/mail/](/mail/) directory.

-## Pasting data to share with others  {#paste}

-Apache provides a paste bin service for committers to use at [https://paste.apache.org](https://paste.apache.org).

-Anyone can view the pastes (except those marked 'committers only'), but only committers are allowed to paste new data on the site.

 ## Apache URL Shortener Service  {#shorten}

 Infrastructure hosts the [s.apache.org URL shortening service](https://s.apache.org/) for our committers.
 When including URLs in PMC reports, please use this service and not other URL shorteners.